R. K. Shanmukham Chetty: Constituent Assembly Debates

-In the Constituent Assembly, Chetty he intervened on the issues of fiscal federalism.
+In the Constituent Assembly, Chettiar he intervened on the issues of fiscal federalism.

 The Parliament House will join with me in conveying our condolence to his family.
 The House may stand in silence for a minute and express its sorrow.

 Death

-Shanmukham Chetty suffered a severe heart attack on 3 May 1953.
+Shanmukham Chettiar suffered a severe heart attack on 3 May 1953.
 He succumbed to a second attack on the evening of 5 May 1953.

 Honours

-Chetty was made a Knight Commander of the Order of the Indian Empire on 3 June 1933.
+Chettiar was made a Knight Commander of the Order of the Indian Empire on 3 June 1933.
 He was conferred with the degree of Doctor of Philosophy by the Annamalai University.

-A life-size bronze statue of Dr. Chetty was unveiled on the campus of R. K. Sreerangammal Kalvi Nilayam Higher Secondary School, Coimbatore on 6 July 2014.
+A life-size bronze statue of Dr. Chettiar was unveiled on the campus of R. K. Sreerangammal Kalvi Nilayam Higher Secondary School, Coimbatore on 6 July 2014.
+Kochi's Shanmugham road is named after him.